Provable non-accelerations of the heavy-ball method: Introduction

 $\HB$ is notorious for being, among others, an \emph{optimal} method for minimizing convex quadratic functions, as its computational complexity matches that of the corresponding lower complexity bounds~\citep{nemirovskinotes1995}.
 A few years later, Nesterov introduced the~\emph{accelerated gradient} method~\citep{nesterov1983method} which consists in iterating

 which is often referred to as Nesterov's accelerated gradient (NAG).

 In words, the gradient descent update is complemented with a momentum term $\beta (x_t - x_{t-1})$ being either applied after the gradient evaluation (for $\HB$) or before it (for NAG) at each iteration.
 As compared to the $\HB$ method, NAG is an \emph{optimal} algorithm on the class of smooth strongly convex functions~$f$ (i.e.,~beyond quadratics).
-Yet, $\HB$ is known to be asymptotically twice faster than Nesterov on the class of quadratic functions.
-Moreover, $\HB$ is among the most prevalent practical first-order optimization paradigms used in optimization software (e.g.,~for machine learning): it works well in many situations, though the question of its theoretical convergence speed is still open beyond quadratics.
+Yet, $\HB$ is known to be asymptotically twice faster than Nesterov on the class of quadratic functions~(\Cref{tab:rates_fml}).
+Moreover, $\HB$ is among the most prevalent practical first-order optimization paradigms used in optimization software (e.g.~for machine learning.
+See e.g. the \href{https://docs.pytorch.org/docs/stable/generated/torch.optim.SGD.html#sgd}{Pytorch documention of Heavy-ball's practical implemention}): it works well in many situations, though the question of its theoretical convergence speed is still open beyond quadratics.

 \paragraph{Conditioning and its effects.} This work primarily focuses on a particular classical set of functions, namely the set of \emph{smooth and strongly convex functions} (additional higher-order regularity assumptions are considered later in~\Cref{sec:HL}).
 This set is very standard in the first-order optimization literature; see, e.g.,~\cite{Book:polyak1987,nemirovskinotes1995,Nest03a}.